hha2011/RedMishangUCRoadBlocks/CONTRIBUTING.md

 * Git installed
 * A GitHub account
-* A Java development environment suitable for Fabric 1.20.1
+* A Java development environment suitable for Fabric 1.20.1 (I recomment IntelliJ IDEA)
 * A working copy of the project
 * Minecraft 1.20.1
 * Fabric Loader